This

 Lawrence has guest starred

-in three episodes of Monk including
+of Monk including "Mr.

-"Mr. Monk and the Bad Girlfriend".
+Monk and the Bad Girlfriend".

 She plays Linda Fusco, the femme